idobatter/node-win32ole/README.md

 # FEATURES

+* BUG: Some samples in win32ole@0.0.25 ( examples/maze_creator.js examples/maze_solver.js ) uses huge memory and many disposers will run by v8 GC when maze size is 20*30.
+I think that each encapsulated V8Variant (by node-proxy) may be big object.
+So I will try to use v8 accessor handlers ( SetCallAsFunctionHandler / SetNamedPropertyHandler / SetIndexedPropertyHandler ) instead of ( __noSuchMethod__ / __noSuchGetter__ / __noSuchSetter__ ) by node-proxy.
 * So much implements. (can not handle some COM VARIANT types, array etc.)
 * Bug fix. (throws exception when failed to Invoke(), and many test message.)
-* Implement accessors getter, setter and caller. (version 0.1.x)
+* Implement accessors getter, setter and caller. (version 0.1.x) (Some V8Variants were advanced to 0.1.x .)

 # API